contao/contao/UPGRADE.md

 The `Contao\CoreBundle\Image\Studio\Figure::getLinkAttributes()` method will now return an `Contao\CoreBundle\String\HtmlAttributes` object instead of an array.
 Use `iterator_to_array()` to transform it back to an array representation.
 If you are just using array access, nothing needs to be changed.

-### Install Tool

-The ability to execute migrations has been removed from the Install Tool, use the `contao:migrate` command or the Contao Manager instead.

-The `sqlCompileCommands` hook has been removed, use the Doctrine DBAL `postGenerateSchema` event instead.